viking-saver/windows-itpro-docs/windows/security/book/identity-protection-passwordless-sign-in.md

 Organizations with hybrid scenarios can eliminate the need for on-premises domain controllers and simplify passwordless adoption by using Windows Hello for Business cloud Kerberos trust<sup>[\[13\]](conclusion.md#footnote13)</sup>.
 This solution uses security keys and replaces on-premises domain controllers with a cloud-based root-of-trust.
 As a result, organizations can take advantage of Windows Hello for Business and deploy passwordless security keys with minimal additional setup or infrastructure.

-Users will authenticate directly with Microsoft Entra ID, helping speed access to on-premises applications and other resources.
+Users authenticate directly with Microsoft Entra ID, helping speed access to on-premises applications and other resources.

 :::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**